What do you do when nothing’s coming? How do you show up for the creative work you long to be doing when you don’t have time for it?

 Here is an exercise that has never failed to reveal a crack in the door for everyone I have given it to:

 Write as freely as possible, trying not to censor, judge, or think too hard.
 Play music if it feels good.
-You can make 1 list or all 6, and stop at any time when something sparks your interest.
+You could also use any other medium to express — collaging, singing, painting, speaking, dancing — whatever feels good.
+Put the timer on for 3-10 minutes.
+You can make 1 list or all 7, and stop at any time when you feel a spark.

 1. The FEAR List

 List very fear you can think of that is taking up mental space right now.
 Small or big, rational or irrational.
 Let the fear speak, and hear it by writing it down without attaching to it.
 Better out than in.

 Write the words WHAT IF… at the top of your page, and complete the sentence, over and over.
 Let your imagination and curiosity lead.
 Get wild and audacious.

 Self-forgiveness is the secret prerequisite to creative flow that no one told us about.
 Write down everything you can think of that you need to forgive yourself for right now, without worrying about how to do it or get it right.

 4. The DONE List

 Write down everything that you are ready to be DONE with.
 Do not try to be polite or noble.
 This will cause you to source your anger, which is magic for your creative work, but can be uncomfortable if you have cultural conditioning that has taught you to perform appropriateness and optimism in place of the rage beneath.

 Write down anything you need to give yourself permission for right now.
 What permission will help you move toward what is calling you?
 Is it permission to play, leap, be supported, let yourself be seen, go all in, quit, rest, bet on your idea?
 Where have you given away your power and agency, and what permission will help you take it back?
 If you had unlimited courage, what would you give yourself permission for?